2015 AMC 12A Problems

 Solution:

-There are possible values for each of and namely the reduced fractions in with denominator dividing into
+There are possible values for each of and In reduced form, denominators contribute respectively values in for a total of

 Writing and the fourth power is real if and only if or